mastergray/common-fn-js/README.md

 # common-fn-js
-### A collection of functions I often use in my node.js projects
+#### A collection of functions I often use in my node.js projects

+I was tired of either rewriting this stuff, or keeping track of different files of different versions - so I figured I would group everything into one public place.
+For better or worse.

 To Use:
 ```